Macrometacorp/docs/docs/akamai/akamai-sdk.md

 </TabItem>
 </Tabs>

-You can also check if there is existing metadata set-up, update metadata, and delete metadata.
+## Deploy Query Worker to EdgeWorker

-When metadata is set up, you can deploy a query worker to an EdgeWorker with `deployQueryWorkerToEdgeWorker` method or an API call:
+When metadata is set up, you can deploy a query worker to an EdgeWorker with `deployQueryWorkerToEdgeWorker` method or an API call.

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">